DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how_to_test_the_api_effectively.md

 ## API rate limit restrictions in Sandbox

-The API in Sandbox is limited to 1,000 requests every 5 minutes for authenticated API requests and 300 every 5 minutes for unauthenticated requests.
+The API is limited to 1,000 requests every 5 minutes for authenticated API requests and 300 every 5 minutes for unauthenticated requests.

 Please contact us if this causes an issue.